 Black Cat Habitat - Bio

-Black Cat Habitatis a soulful and shamelessly melodic original indie rock band with a beautifully-worn 90's sensibility, led by singer-songwriter Rachel McCullough and backed by guitarist Neal Blumberg, bassist Tony Simpson and drummer Ron Kirkland.
+Black Cat Habitatis a soulful and shamelessly melodic original indie rock band with a beautifully-worn 90's sensibility, led by singer-songwriter Rachel McCullough and backed by guitarist Neal Blumberg and bassist Tony Simpson.
 Rachel’s upbeat and bittersweet songs center on themes of longing, triumph, and finding your own habitat.

 From their very first beat, audiences instantly know they are in for a high-rev ride.
-Black Cat Habitatcaptures their attention with Rachel’s “wickedly sweet” vocals, punctuated by Neal’s texture-laden guitar riffs, Tony’s undeniable driving bass lines, and Ron’s warm-to-the-ear drum hits.
+Black Cat Habitatcaptures their attention with Rachel’s “wickedly sweet” vocals, punctuated by Neal’s texture-laden guitar riffs and Tony’s undeniable driving bass lines.

 Drawing inspiration from the feeling of being on the outside, it was the yearning for inclusion that led to the creation of Black Cat Habitat.
 Music was her way to connect.
 Her habitat.
 A place of understanding without saying a word.
-And like the magical healing powers of a black cat’s purr, she found other searchers when meeting Neal, Tony, and Ron.
-How they found each other is the stuff band bios are made of.
+And like the magical healing powers of a black cat’s purr, she found other searchers on her journey.

 Visit blackcathabitat.com and these sites below for music, show dates, and videos.

 - “To this writer’s ears, Maria McKee and Lone Justice came to mind hearing the beguiling “Jam the Signal,” the title song from BCH’s 2016 album.
 You can’t really liken it to most pop or rock, though, it evades comparison.”
 Route 1, October 3, 2018.
 Full Page article!